-Papua New Guinea’s marine biodiversity is a very much a function of its location in what is variously known as the Indo-Australian Archipelago, the East Indian Triangle or more commonly the “Coral Triangle”.
+Papua New Guinea’s marine biodiversity is a very much a function of its location.
+Positioned as it is right in the middle of what is commonly referred to as the “Coral Triangle”.

-Generally considered by marine biologists as the global epicenter of marine species diversity, the Coral Triangle encompasses the countries of Indonesia, East Malaysia (Sabah), the Philippines & Papua New Guinea and, simply stated, is probably the richest area of marine biodiversity in the world.
+Generally considered by marine biologists as the global epicenter of marine species diversity.
+The Coral Triangle encompasses the countries of Indonesia, East Malaysia (Sabah), the Philippines & Papua New Guinea .
+Simply stated, it is the richest area of marine biodiversity in the world.

 For more information on the Coral Triangle check out the Nature Conservancy’s dedicated site.

-This incredibly rich marine biodiversity means that PNG offers some of the best scuba diving in the world and significantly, in terms of exploring what it has to offer underwater, the surface has only really just been scratched…
+This incredibly rich marine biodiversity means that PNG offers some of the best scuba diving in the world.
+Significantly, in terms of exploring what it has to offer underwater, the surface has only really just been scratched…

-The reason for Papua New Guinea’s marine biodiversity is the country’s physical location at the eastern end of the vast South-East Asia archipelago means that it is subject to the effects of both the South Equatorial Current and the formidable Indonesian Throughflow.
+The reason for Papua New Guinea’s marine biodiversity is the country’s physical location.
+PNG’s position at the eastern end of the vast South-East Asia archipelago means that it is subject to the effects of both the South Equatorial Current and the formidable Indonesian Throughflow.

-Papua New Guinea is also touched by parts of the Throughflow from December through to March each year, during the north-west monsoon, when it’s rich waters flow down the north-east coast of the main island of New Guinea.
+Come the the north-west monsoon season, from December through to March each year.
+Papua New Guinea is also touched by the Indonesian Throughflow, with it’s rich waters flowing down the north-east coast of the main island of New Guinea.

-But the primary driver for PNG’s marine diversity is the South Equatorial Current and the resultant New Guinea Coastal Undercurrent, as shown on this map:
+But the primary driver for PNG’s marine diversity is the South Equatorial Current.
+Which results in the New Guinea Coastal Undercurrent, as shown on this map: